Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 Snapshots are made automatically by the robots firmware.
 They're basically backups.
 Use this if your robot has lost track of where it is and somehow corrupted the map.

+## PendingMapChangeHandlingCapability <a id="PendingMapChangeHandlingCapability"></a>

+Some robots may occasionally discover a new map and ask for user confirmation to actually use it.
+This capability enables you to either accept or reject the new map.

 ## PersistentMapControlCapability <a id="PersistentMapControlCapability"></a>

 This capability enables you to control whether the robot persists its map across cleanups.
 When